3296Spring2020/paystation-02-onn-schultz-teameffort/README.md

 - Wrote documention in source code for clarity of logic.

 ## Build Instructions
 We must note that in order to build this project and run the tests using netbeans, one must use version 8.2 of netbeans or greater.
-You can also you the most recent version of intellij to run the Junit test.
+You can also use the most recent version of intellij to run the Junit test.

 for netbeans:
 - click run, then click on set main project to payStation.